eda-ricercatore/admin-notes/skill-set/higher-end-roles/quantum-engineering.md

-##	Sets of Skills in Quantum Error Detection and Correction
+##	Sets of Skills in Quantum Processor Simulator Development